 Please be responsible for your own wellbeing and that of others.

 National Vintage Boating Day was launched in 2020 as a way for boating groups to engage their members in a contactless rendezvous.
 Boaters gathered safely in seven different venues – Lake Muskoka, Lake Rosseau, Gloucester Pool, Lake of Bays, Pigeon and Chemong Lakes, the Rideau Canal, and Smith Mountain Lake in Virginia.
 Building on the success of last year’s event, routes are being developed across North America for 2021, and we invite you to join us for International Vintage Boating Day on Saturday, August 21.

-The goal is to have as many Vintage boats as possible on the water at the same time in a variety of locations.
-Vintage boats include any boat built up to and including 1992, or any wooden boat.
-No registration is required, and there will be no stops along the way should be governed by local COVID protocols.
+Once again, the goal is to have as many vintage boats as possible on the water at the same time in a variety of locations.
+No registration is required, and any stops along the way should be governed by local COVID protocols.

-- Begin at a common starting point or arrange to meet in one location at the end of the trip.
+- Choose a common starting point or arrange to meet in one location at the end of the trip.

 - Choose locations that are easily accessible to a number of people with a minimum of trailering.

-- Share route information with us if you would like us to promote it as well.
+- Share route information with us if you’d like us to promote it as well.